-For the tenth day of Christmas I adapted a recipe from Martha Stewart for Key Lime thumbprint cookies.
-These tiny morsels are a refreshing break from traditional thumbprint cookies which are usually filled with jam or chocolate.
+For the tenth day of Christmas, I adapted a recipe from Martha Stewart for Key Lime thumbprint cookies.
+These tiny morsels are a refreshing break from traditional thumbprint cookies, which are usually filled with jam or chocolate.

 Ingredients for Dough

-2 sticks unsalted butter, softened
+- 2 sticks unsalted butter softened

-½ cup granulated sugar
+- ½ cup granulated sugar

-2 large egg yolks, room temperature
+- 2 egg yolks room temperature

-1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

-2 ½ cups all-purpose flour
+- 2 ½ cups all-purpose flour

-1 teaspoon salt
+- 1 teaspoon salt

 Ingredients for Filling

-1 cup granulated sugar
+- 1 cup granulated sugar

-3 tablespoons all-purpose flour
+- 3 tablespoons all-purpose flour

-3 large eggs, room temperature
+- 3 eggs room temperature

-1 tablespoon finely grated lime zest
+- 1 tablespoon lime zest finely grated

-3 tablespoons fresh lime juice
+- 3 tablespoons lime juice

-¼ teaspoon coarse salt
+- ¼ teaspoon salt

-For the dough, cream butter and granulated sugar with a mixer until pale and fluffy.
+- For the dough, cream butter and granulated sugar with a mixer until pale and fluffy.
 Add yolks and vanilla, and beat for 1 minute.
 Reduce speed to low, and beat in flour and salt until combined.
 Cover, and refrigerate until firm, about 1 hour.

-Place a rack in the middle of the oven and preheat to 325 degrees F. For the filling, whisk granulated sugar, flour, and eggs in a medium bowl.
+- Place a rack in the middle of the oven and preheat to 325 degrees F. For the filling, whisk granulated sugar, flour, and eggs in a medium bowl.
 Stir in lime zest and juice and salt.

 - Roll balls using 2 teaspoons dough for each.
 Place 1 inch apart on parchment-lined baking sheets.
 With the handle of a wooden spoon, press gently in the center of each to create an indentation.
 Bake for 10 minutes.
 Press centers if indentations lose definition.
 Spoon filling into centers.
 Bake until cookies are light brown around edges, 6 to 8 minutes.
 Let cool on wire racks.